 If you cannot simply exchange your foreign permit for a French driver’s license, you will have to take the theoretical exam, as well as a practical test.
 Also, a first aid course is obligatory.
 The theoretical exam is a multiple-choice test with 40 questions to be answered under time constraints (90 minutes altogether).
 If you get 35 out of 40 answers right, you have passed the exam.

-To prepare for this test, you can purchase a study book called Code de la route in most bookstores — only in French, though.
+To prepare for this test, you can purchase a study book called Code de la route in most bookstores — although it is only available in French.
 You can try free tests online; however, the accuracy of questions is not guaranteed.

-If you want to prepare more thoroughly and your French is not up to scratch, contact the Fehrenbach Driving School in Paris.
-They ship an English-language booklet, as well as an English DVD.
+If you want to prepare more thoroughly and your French is not up to scratch, there are a few international driving schools to be found in Paris.

-After you have successfully passed the theoretical exam, you are entitled to take the practical driving test (35 minutes).
-You have five attempts in three years.
+After you have successfully passed the theoretical exam, you are entitled to take the practical driving test (32 minutes).
+You have five attempts in two years.
 Even if you are an experienced driver, it might help you to take a few practice lessons and ask your driving instructor what the examiners usually pay attention to.